pagkly/Zed/Investopedia4/Google Blogger Definition.md

 When Blogger was first started by Pyra Labs in 1999, it was one of the first blog-publishing tools on the Internet.
 It was founded by Evan Williams, one of the co-founders of Twitter, and Meg Hourihan, one of the co-founders of Kinja.
 The company has been credited with helping to popularize the blog format of sharing content on the Internet.

 Google acquired Blogger in 2003 when it purchased Pyra Labs for an undisclosed amount of money.
-After the acquisition, the CMS underwent a major redesign in 2004 and some of Blogger's premium services became free.
+After the acquisition, the CMS underwent a major redesign in 2004 and some of Blogger's [[Premium|premium]] services became free.